pippinbarr/lets-prototype-workshop/README.md

 ![](./images/lets-play-ancient-greek-punishment-banner.png)

-Our starting point is a series of digital games I made between 2011 and 2019 (more to come? will I steal your ideas?) about mythological Greek punishments.
+Our starting point is a series of digital games I made between 2011 and 2019 about mythological Greek punishments.
+(More to come?
+Will I steal your ideas?)

 - [The original game](https://pippinbarr.com/lets-play-ancient-greek-punishment/info/) (2011)
 - [The variations](https://pippinbarr.com/ideas/ancient-greek-punishment/) (2015–2019)